nitinka/JMetrics/README.md

      Returns last 2 day graphical statistics of metric specifird http://host:port/servletPath/metric/metricName/raw
      Returns last 2 day raw statistics of metric specifird

+ You can query statistics for specific duration with startTime and endTime query Parameters:
+Possible Values for <b>startTime/endTime</b> : -60s(60 seconds ago from now), -60m(60 mins ago from now).
+Use h and d for hours and days.
+  * If startTime is missing then it is assumed to be -2d (2 days ago from now)
+  * If endTime is missing then its assumed to be current Time

 </pre>
 <br>
 <br><b>Steps to Integrate with RestExpress :</b>